jupyter/docker-stacks/docs/using/troubleshooting.md

    Therefore, the permissions and ownership are copied over and will be **the same** as the ones in your local host (including user ids) which may result in permissions errors when trying to access directories or create/modify files inside.

-   Suppose your local user has a `UID` and `GID` of `1234`.
+   Suppose your local user has a `UID` and `GID` of `1234` and `5678`, respectively.
 To fix the UID discrepancies between your local directories and the container's directories, you can run the container with an explicit `NB_UID` and `NB_GID` to match the that of the local user:

    ```bash